 - Take any pain relief medications as prescribed

-- Move around at home several times per day to avoid the formation of blood clots
+- Move around at home a few times a day to avoid the formation of blood clots

 Are there any risks?

 Complications are rare but possible.
 Rest assured that your consultant will weigh up the risks and advantages with you when deciding if they recommend surgery.
 Your consultant will also discuss any additional risks that apply to your situation at your initial consultation.